-- · Child protection and safeguarding
+- Child protection and safeguarding

 - Ground rules

 - Mentor knowledge, skills and attitude

 - Communication

 - Learning styles

 - Barriers to learning

-- · Models of engagement
+- Models of engagement

 - Target setting

 What follows in sections 2, 3 and 4 is an overview of the topics covered at training.
-In depth notes and a copy of the training slides can be found in the mentor training section of the Aimhigher website and further guidance can be also offered by your HEI co-ordinator should it be needed.
+If you would like a copy of the training slides, these can be requested from your HEI co-ordinator along with any further guidance you may need.